projectara/greybus-spec/source/device_class/firmware.rst

     Offset  Field          Size    Value        Description
     ======  =============  ======  ===========  ===========================
     0       firmware_tag   10      [US-ASCII]_  A null-terminated character string used to identify the firmware package.
+    10      format         10      [US-ASCII]_  A null-terminated character string used to identify the format of firmware package.
     ======  =============  ======  ===========  ===========================
 ..